vtex-apps/service-course/course/steps/01-boilerplate/en.md

 In the `manifest.json` file, you will find the app's name, vendor, version, and other informations to pay attention to: builders, policies and dependencies.
 In this initial state, we have the following configurations:

 - builders: what builder your app will need.
 In this case, we have, so far, only the `docs builder` and the `node builder`, with its respectives versions;
 - policies: if the app being built needs to access some external services or get some specific data from other places, it needs to declare so, even for external API’s.
-At this point, we have no specific policies yet, some will be added over the course;
+At this point, we have no specific policies yet;
 - dependencies: other VTEX IO apps your app depends on.
 As addressed below, for this course, we need to also link the `events-example` app, as it is listed as a dependency for this course app.

 ## `/node` Directory Overview